15 Characteristics of Database Management System

 This is one of the most important characteristics of database management system.
 Integrity ensures the quality and reliability of database system.
 It protects unauthorized access to the database and makes it more secure.
 It brings only consistent and accurate data into the database.

 10. Multiple Views

 Users can have multiple views of database depending on their department and interest.
 DBMS support multiple views of database to the users.
-For example, a user of teaching department will have different view and user of hostel department will have different.
-This feature helps users to have somewhat security because users of other department cannot access their files.
+For example, a user of the teaching department will have different view and user of hostel department will have different.
+This feature helps users to have somewhat security because users of other departments cannot access their files.